pints-team/pints/CONTRIBUTING.md

 .travis.yaml
 ```

 Unit tests and flake8 testing is done for every commit.
 A nightly cronjob also tests the notebooks.
+Notebooks listed in `.slow-books` are excluded from these tests.

 ### Appveyor